Matt Vierling Preview, Player Props: Tigers vs. Yankees

 Matt Vierling At The Plate

-- Vierling has an RBI in 20 of 104 games this year, with multiple RBI in six of them.
+- Vierling has had an RBI in 20 games this year (19.0%), including six multi-RBI outings (5.7%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.